meetrais/LLM-Agents/Groq-CrewAI-Agents/README.md

 Note - if you are on Windows OS then use syntax -> setx Variable-Name Variable-Vlaue

 ## Dependencies
-Please install dependency libraries specified in Requirements.txt by running this in IDE terminsl -> pip install -r Requirements.txt
+Please install dependency libraries specified in Requirements.txt by running this command in IDE terminal -> pip install -r Requirements.txt